BOTHIKIGAI/BACK-API-BIRTDAY-ANIME/_docs/project_structure.md

 - **validations**: Contains the functions to validate the data before it is processed.
 It is mainly used in services.
 - **services**: Contains the business logic for operations.
 - **controllers**: Contains the routes and functions for handling requests and responses.
+- **middlewares**: Contains the middleware functions for handling requests and responses.
+- **logs**: contains the app.log file with the application logs.

 ### Test Structure